analyticsworld1/2025_AI_Agents/local-ai-expert/README.md

 ## Features

-- Provides information about trending open-source LLMs
+- Provides information about trending open-source LLMs.
 - Advises on hardware requirements for running different LLMs
 - Offers guidance on local AI deployment strategies
 - Answers questions about model optimization and performance